tevans-3/escape-tab/README.md

 Problems are selected at random, 3 at a time.

 Uses the PointerClick API to disable your operating system's native cursor.
 A "Problem Solved" count is incremented for each one of your successful solves.
 When you hit 3 solved problems, your cursor functionality is restored and you're free to leave.
 Or to play again :P

-(It's very easy to escape the room if you actually want; you don't really need to surrender your cursor.
-This is mainly just a way to "force" yourself to do a few competition math problems.)